knative/docs/serving/deploying-with-private-registry.md

                   value: "Hello from the sample app!"
     ```

-1. Apply the configuration using `kubectl`.
-Applying this service definition will kick off a series of events:
+1. Apply the configuration using `kubectl`:
-- Fetch the revision specified from GitHub and build it into a container, using the Kaniko build template.
-- the latest image will be pushed to the private registry using the registry-push-secret
-- the latest image will be pulled down from the private registry using the ibm-cr-secret.
-- the service will start, and your app will be running.

     ```
     kubectl apply -f service.yaml
     ```

+    Applying this service definition will kick off a series of events:
+    - Fetches the revision specified from GitHub and builds it into a container, using the Kaniko build template.
+    - Pushes the latest image to the private registry using the registry-push-secret
+    - Pulls down the latest image from the private registry using the ibm-cr-secret.
+    - Starts the service, and your app will be live.

 1. You can run `kubectl get pods --watch` to see the pods initializing.